Sabina Babayeva: After Eurovision

 In 2012, Babayeva was admitted to a post-secondary programme at the Baku Academy of Music.

 In 2014, Babayeva was the spokesperson for the Azerbaijani voting for the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 During the rehearsals, she refused to give 8 points to Armenia, repeatedly and incorrectly insisting that the points were for Greece.
+She would take this role again twelve years later for the 2026 contest in Vienna, Austria.

 Personal life

 She considers Engelbert Humperdinck as one of her favourite singers and has expressed an interest in singing a duet with him.

-On 30 July 2012, it was announced that Babayeva had got engaged to Javidan Sharifov, six years her junior, a program director on Ictimai TV.
+On 30 July 2012, it was announced that Babayeva was engaged to Javidan Sharifov, six years her junior, a program director on Ictimai TV.
 The couple was reported to have been dating for a year.
 Sabina Babayeva refuted the claim but despite her initial reaction, the wedding did take place on 26 September.
 In early 2016, Babayeva gave birth to a son.